rizalhadian/Exercise-1/README.md

 # Exercise-1
-This repository is for Hacktiv8 Excercise
+This repository is for Hacktiv8 Exercise